thedojoseries/kubernetes/README.md

 Here's what you need to do:

-1. Create one or more secrets that will be used by the microservices that require the JWT_SECRET environment variable.
+1. Create one or more secrets that will be used by the microservices that require the `JWT_SECRET` environment variable.
-2. Whenever you see the JWT_SECRET environment varible in a `deployment.yaml` file, remove the `value` line only and replace it with a code that will reference a secret
+2. Whenever you see the `JWT_SECRET` environment variable in a `deployment.yaml` file, remove the `value` line only and replace it with some [code that will reference a secret](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)
 3. Re-deploy the microservices.

 If you are not sure whether your solution worked or not, check out the **Definition of Done** section below.

-## For discussion
+## For Discussion

 Should you create a single Secret and use it for all microservices or create one Secret per microservice?